-This open space document should be read in conjunction with the Playing Pitch Strategy (PPS) which is provided in a separate report.
+This open space document should be read in conjunction with the Playing Pitch and Outdoor Sport Strategy (PPOSS) which is being prepared.
 The associated PPS covers the provision and need of facilities for formal outdoor sports.
-The PPS was undertaken in accordance with the methodology provided in Sport England's Guidance 'Playing Pitch Strategy Guidance' for assessing demand and supply for outdoor sports facilities (October 2013).

 \ Playing pitches have been the subject of a separate assessment prepared by the Council